Viewing: 1-12 of 165 | All

-Most healthcare providers advise taking a baby's temperature rectally, by placing a thermometer in the baby's anus.
-This method is accurate and gives a quick reading of the baby's internal temperature.
+Most doctors advise taking a baby's temperature rectally, by placing a thermometer in the baby's anus.
+Learn more about this and other ways to take a baby's temperature and when to call a doctor.

 Your baby is finally ready to come home.
 Turn your nervous energy into positive action.
 Make a checklist for what you and your baby need before leaving the hospital so that you can create a safe home environment.
 Here's a list of items to get you started.